AlphaBeta906/UUN/src/docs/world/kelais/index.md

 <figcaption class="text-slate-700 dark:text-slate-300 break-normal">Map of Mastistan (current stations as of September 2002 are marked in red)</figcaption>
 </figure>

 The World of Kelais[^1] is a world in the A8 Cluster.
 The landform of Kelais is mostly made of peninsula and few island nations.
-It was discovered in January 6th, 1999, and research started in 2002.
+It was discovered in January 6th, 1999, and research started in June 29th, 2002 on Yibble.
 There are human-like peoples living in the regions that we surveyed.
 The air being tested as livable.<br><br>

-On September 6th, 2002, Mastistan was mapped by the KMGS 1, a rudimentary satellite which provides a basic system of mapping which provides less accurate results and a GPS.
+On August 23rd, 2002, the site in Samarin was founded and on September 6th, 2002, Mastistan was mapped by the Kelais Reconnaissance Orbiter, a rudimentary satellite which provides a basic system of mapping which provides less accurate results and a GPS.

 ## Locations